VGoshev/seafile-docker/README.md

 ## Tips&amp;Tricks and Known issues

 * Make sure, that mounted data volume and files are radable and writable by container's seafile user(2016:2016).

+* If you want to run seafdav, which is disabled by default, you can read it's [manual](https://manual.seafile.com/extension/webdav.html).
+Do not forget to publish port 8080 after it.

 * If you do not want container to automatically upgrade your Seafile enviroment on image (and Seafile-server) update, you can add empty file named `.no-update` to directory `/home/seafile` in your container.
 You can use **`docker exec <container_name> touch /home/seafile/.no-update`** for it.